NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

 error into cameras).
 They should be under a few pixels each, otherwise there is a mistake.

 If bundle adjustment is invoked with a positive number of iterations, and with a small value for the robust threshold, it tends to optimize only some of the corners and ignore the others, resulting in a large reprojection error, which is not desirable.
-If however, this threshold is too large, it may try to optimize the camera too aggressively, resulting in a poorly placed camera.
+If however, this threshold is too large, it may try to optimize GCP that may be outliers, resulting in a poorly placed camera.

 One can use the bundle adjustment option ``--fix-gcp-xyz`` to not move the GCP during optimization, hence forcing the cameras to move more